asalom/swifttalking.com/_posts/2018-12-30-ruby-object-equality.md

 [Ruby](https://www.ruby-lang.org/en/) is a very good choice to learn as a secondary language for an iOS Engineer.
 Many of the tools we use daily are written in Ruby: [fastlane](https://fastlane.tools/), [CocoaPods](https://cocoapods.org/), [Danger](https://danger.systems/) and many others.
 Not only their code is written in Ruby, also their configuration files are.

-Take a look at this [Podfile](https://guides.cocoapods.org/syntax/podfile.html).
+Take a look at the [Podfile](https://guides.cocoapods.org/syntax/podfile.html) below.
 For a while I thought it was just a configuration file but if you pay close attention to it, it is actually plain Ruby code that [CocoaPods](https://cocoapods.org/) will execute when generating a project.
 As we can see in this example we define dependencies to be added to the project and towards the end we also write a workaround to solve an old issue that by the way it is already fixed for version `1.6.0.beta.2`.
 All this is written in Ruby.

 ```ruby
 platform :ios, '11.0'